Metal Service Centers

 Recent Developments

-- Producer prices for metal and mineral wholesalers, which includes metal service centers, fell 14.7% in November after rising 13.6% in the previous November-versus-November annual comparison, according to the latest US Bureau of Labor Statistics data.
-Prices are down amid declining sales for metals and minerals distributors, which sank 10.6% year over year in November and 13.1% from the previous month, according to Census Bureau data.
-Employment by metal service centers grew 5.5% YoY in October, while average industry wages increased 2.2% over the same period to $28.70 per hour, BLS data show.
+- Producer prices for metal and mineral wholesalers, which includes metal service centers, sank 20.2% in December after rising 25.7% in the previous December-versus-December annual comparison, according to the latest US Bureau of Labor Statistics data.
+The producer price index for metal and mineral wholesalers, which measures prices producers receive for their products, declined amid falling sales by distributors, which shrank 10.6% year over year in November and 13.1% from the previous month, according to Census Bureau data.
+Employment by metal service centers grew 5.7% YoY in January, while average industry wages fell 4.2% over the same period to $28.00 per hour, BLS data show.

 - The construction sector, an important customer industry for metal service centers, is looking to recent interest rate cuts by the Federal Reserve to spur demand for new construction, Metal Service Center (MSC) reports.
 In an examination of why the US construction sector has fared as well as it has in the recent hostile interest rate environment, MSC consulted industry experts who generally agree 2025 will bring improvement.
 Longer term, the US steel industry’s focus on decarbonization and sustainability should be a plus.
 “We’re an important part of the sustainability solution, not part of the problem,” Brian Raff, VP Sustainability and Government Relations for the American Institute for Steel Construction, told MSC.
 A source of concern however is the Trump administration’s threat to hike tariffs, which, if realized, would cause imports to become more expensive and could encourage domestic manufacturers to raise their prices in tandem with tariffs.